This spicy and satisfying Turkey Chilli can be made ahead of time and also freezes well. It’s a perfect dinner for hectic evenings!

 This recipe for Turkey Chilli with Sweetcorn ticks a lot of boxes for me.
 It’s quick and easy, spicy and satisfying, can be made ahead of time and freezes well.

 I’ve started using turkey mince instead of beef mince in quite a lot of my recipes these days.
-As well as being good value for money, it’s low in fat and rich in nutrients like iron and zinc
+As well as being great value for money, it’s also low in fat and rich in nutrients like iron and zinc.
+I’ve always got a bag of sweetcorn in my freezer, so it’s a convenient veg to have on hand.
+Plus my sons used to love sweetcorn when they were little, so this was an easy way to add some veg to a popular family dinner.

-I like a medium-spiced chilli and the amount of spices in this recipe are just right for that, but feel free to adjust the amount for your tastes.
+I like a medium-spiced chilli and the amount of spices in this recipe are just right for that, but feel free to adjust the amount for your tastes or use a mild chilli powder if you prefer a milder dish.
 If you are cooking for young children, I would probably halve the spices for the first time you make it.
 It’s better to have it too mild than too spicy!

 A warm and spicy dinner that's great for those hectic evenings